Hopi Hari receives purchase proposal and awaits decision from creditors

 Until then, the purchase proposal will be digested by the park’s management and shareholders.
 In the view of the president of Hopi Hari, Alexandre Rodrigues, it is an attempt to bankrupt the park, which occurs at a precise moment when the group managed to prove its economic viability after a long period of crisis and in a year that the company will have its best result in ten years – returning to operating in the blue, he says.

 “We understand that this intention – it is not even a proposal – came to seek the bankruptcy of the park.
-You cannot go through the process one business day (the proposal was made before the adjournment) before the meeting and saying that you are the savior of the homeland “, said the executive to the report, in an interview made before he was aware of the postponement of the meeting.
+You cannot go through the process one business day (the proposal was made before the adjournment) before the meeting and saying that you are the savior of the motherland”, said the executive to the reporter, in an interview made before he learned about the postponement of the meeting.
 The proposal, highlights the executive, could not be made by a group that is not a creditor.

 The executive emphasizes that his criticism is not in relation to the proposal itself, but to the way it was made.
 The project presented by the group includes BRL 250 million for debt repayments and BRL 150 million for investments.
 Wanted, Beto Carrero did not respond to the interview request.